 Videos that offer practical and useful information are very likely to be shared with friends and family.
 As a result, more and more people are creating useful tutorials and sharing them on their networks.
 A good combination is to offer video content about a trending topic that taps into the viewer’s emotions and leaves a strong positive impression.

 According to Hubspot, 60% of viral videos have short run times up to 3 minutes.
 The same information applied to the titles where 75% of the videos had a short title of up to 3 words.
 Even though these percentages are not small, there are still those videos that managed to go viral with different qualities.
 Therefore, this rule cannot be applied to every viral video.
 It is also important to consider the fact that with more and more available videos online, attention spans are declining.
 This is why it’s crucial to add at least one attention-grabbing element at the beginning of the video, but also keep your viewer anticipating on what’s coming next.

 Take advantage of email and send a video email to all your contacts and encourage them to share it.
 If your company is on social media, make sure to share your video on all your sites and embed your video on your website or blog.
 Hence, don’t forget to add sharing options to your video on your blog and website and keep track of its success!

 Covideo provides video email software that helps businesses and individuals communicate more effectively, build relationships faster and reinforce their brands with easy-to-make personalized videos.

-Use video today by signing up for a 10 day free trial with Covideo!
+Use video today by signing up for a 14 day free trial with Covideo!